 contact our travel partners who will help you find the best cruise for your requirements

-Svalbard - Svalbard is the name of the island group, Spitsbergen is the largest island in the group and Longyearbyen is the largest town where you will fly to or from at the start or end of your trip.
-It lies well within the Arctic Circle in the high arctic though as it is warmed by the last vestiges of the Gulf Stream, especially on the west coast it is relatively ice-free and somewhat warmer than other places at the same northerly latitude.
+Svalbard - Svalbard is the name of the of an island group high above the Arctic Circle and the northernmost destination of these three Arctic islands cruises.
+Spitsbergen is the largest island in the group and Longyearbyen is the largest town where you will fly to or from at the start or end of your trip.
+Though Svalbard lies well within the Arctic Circle it is warmed by the last vestiges of the Gulf Stream, especially on the west coast keeping it relatively ice-free and somewhat warmer than other places at the same northerly latitude.

-Svalbard is an Arctic land and sea scape that is the way you imagined the Far North would be like.
-Almost wherever you are in the islands is going to be an impressive wilderness experience.
-Looking through the panoramic window or viewing deck of your ship or standing on the tundra drinking it all in, dramatic snow-girdled mountains, vast glaciers and icebergs.
+Svalbard is is the way you imagined the Far North would be like.
+Almost anywhere on the islands is an impressive wilderness experience.
+There is ubiquitous wildlife, tundra, snow-girdled mountains, vast glaciers and icebergs.

 In the summer months, Svalbard becomes one of the best places in the arctic to see polar bears.
-They are concentrated onto the land when the winter sea-ice breaks up and melts, the numbers on land build up to around 3,500 whereas the human population is about 2,650.
+They are concentrated onto the land when the winter sea-ice breaks up and melts, there can be up to 3,500 at this time against a human population of about 2,650.

 Greenland - This is the world's largest non-continental island it is 80% covered by an ice-cap fringed by a green and rocky coastal strip up to 100km wide in places.
 Your visit to Greenland as part of your three islands cruise will probably be to the Scoresbysund are on the east coast, the world's largest fjord system where massive glaciers flow into the bay and is the birthplace of hundreds of huge icebergs.
 The area is rich in wildlife such as musk oxen arctic foxes, mountain hares, and even reindeer.
 It may include a visit to the Inuit settlement of Ittoqqortoormiit, the most isolated and northerly permanent settlement in the area with a museum, gift shop, many sled dogs and friendly local Greenlanders.